Do VLMs Perceive or Recall? Probing Visual Perception vs. Memory with Classic Visual Illusions: Experiments

 \textbf{Third, some small models outperform larger counterparts on visual perception despite lower illusion accuracy.} Claude-Haiku-4.5 reaches 72.67\% on controls versus Claude-Opus-4.1 (69.07\%) and Claude-Sonnet-4.5 (67.03\%), and 61.55\% on perturbed controls versus Opus's 49.17\%.
 Uniquely, Haiku-4.5's perturbed-illusion accuracy (50.66\%) exceeds original-illusion (45.52\%), showing reliance on current input over memory.
 This inverted pattern ($R{=}0.23$) confirms perception-first processing.

 \textbf{Fourth, flagship models show the strongest memory reliance, contradicting the assumption that scale improves visual grounding.} Among frontier models, GPT-5 ($R{=}1.97$), Gemini-2.5-Flash ($R{=}1.30$), and GPT-5-Mini ($R{=}1.24$) all exhibit $R{>}1.2$, indicating that increased model capability amplifies prior-driven behavior rather than mitigating it.
-In contrast, GPT-5-Nano ($R{=}0.12$) behaves like a perception-limited model, suggesting that architectural or training differences—not merely parameter count—determine the perception–memory trade-off.
+In contrast, GPT-5-Nano ($R{=}0.12$) behaves like a perception-limited model, suggesting that the perception-memory trade-off is driven by architectural or training differences rather than parameter count alone.